 The town of Shumsk is located at 50'07'/26'07', 62 km south of Rovno.
 It is called Shumsk in Yiddish, Ukrainian, and Polish, and Shumskoye in Russian.
 The Polish spelling Szumsk is sometimes used to this day.
-It is now part of the Ternopil Oblast (province) of Ukraine, but is identified with the historic region of Volhynia.
-It was part of Poland from the 16th century to the end of the 18th century, when it became part of Russia.
+The city, identified with the historic region of Volhynia, is now part of the Ternopil Oblast (province) of Ukraine.
+It was governed by Poland from the 16th century to the end of the 18th century, when it became part of Russia.
 In 1921 the Treaty of Riga returned Shumsk to Poland.
-It became part of the USSR in 1939, but was overtaken by the German Army during World War II.
-In 1945 Shumsk was again part of the USSR, and remained so until the establishment of the independent state of Ukraine in 1991.
+It was annexed by the USSR in 1939 as a consequence of the Molotov–Ribbentrop Pact, but was captured by the German Army in 1941.
+Following Germany's defeat in 1945, Shumsk again became part of the USSR, and remained so until the establishment of the independent state of Ukraine in 1991.

 For a Google satellite map, click

 Note: you can now explore Shumsk virtually through Google Street View,